ZZ-Cat/CRSFforArduino/README.md

 - T (or Tx) on your receiver goes to ►Rx/Pin0 on your development board.
 This step can catch you out, if you're not careful.
 - R (or Rx) on your reciever goes to ◄Tx/Pin1 on your development board.
 This step can catch you out, if you're not careful.

-**NB:** Some development boards (especially smaller ones) may not route the primary UART port to the default 0 & 1 pins, as these pins may be used for other purposes or they simply are not physically available to you on the device.
+**NB:** Some development boards (especially smaller ones) may not route the primary UART port to the default 0 and 1 pins, as these pins may be used for other purposes or they simply are not physically available to you on the device.
 As a workaround, CRSF for Arduino automatically selects the closest available pins that has a suitable UART port.
-You _must_ refer to your development board's documentation to determine where your default Tx & Rx pins are.
+You _must_ refer to your development board's documentation to determine where your default Tx and Rx pins are.
 These are the pins that CRSF for Arduino will use.

 **Regarding logic levels:**
 The Rx and Tx lines on your receiver is 3.3 volts. _NOT_ 5 volts.